Logeswaran123/MusicSpectroGAN/README.md

 ## Description :scroll:

 ## General Requirements :mage_man:
-* If using GPU for training, atleast 4GB of VRAM is required.
+* If using GPU for training, atleast 4GB of VRAM is required for 64x64x1 image size and 64 batch size.

 ## Code Requirements :mage_woman: